-The Plan relates to work undertaken by the Environmental Health and Licensing Services and Trading Standards Services Sections with regard to food standards and feeding stuffs from the 1st April 2015 until 31st March 2016.
+The Plan relates to work undertaken by the Environmental Health and Licensing Services and Trading Standards Services Sections with regard to food standards from the 1st April 2016 until 31st March 2017.
+There is a separate national feed stuffs Service Delivery Plan.
 It details how the Teams are managed, organised and how they operate and includes an analysis of the current costs and challenges facing the service.